lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 **Note:** Remove a layer completely by clicking the "x" next to the "color" box, or temporarily disable it by toggling the sliding button for that layer.

+**2.3.
+Manipulate the Distance Tool.**
-**2.3.** A different unit other than the default degrees is available for measuring the distance between two selected points.
+A different unit other than the default degrees is available for measuring the distance between two selected points.
 Options include arcminutes, arcseconds, and pixels.
 To change the unit, go to the "Distance Tool" option under the "Manipulate Overlay Display" icon, and choose the unit to use.
 Check the "Offset Calculation" box to display the separations along the x and y axes on the image.

 .. figure:: /_static/portal_tut06_step02c.png
     :width: 400